Trevin-Small/Community-Crag/README.md

 <br>
 <br>
 ## About the website:
-#### Open source, free to use, and no ads.
+#### Open source forever!
 Fork it, use it at your gym, or modify it and use it for something besides climbing!
 - Built with HTML, CSS, Vanilla javascript, Firebase/Firestore, Google cloud storage API.
 Bundled with webpack.

 Targeted at the Purdue University Climbing wall to improve the climbing experience for all students.